anirudhbelwadi/anirudhbelwadi/README.md

 A passionate individual who loves building web applications, a developer and musician by passion, an engineer by profession and a photographer by interest.

-The motto of my life is to be determined towards the software world and its development for the betterment in the standard of living of the society.
+My motto of being determined towards the software world and its development for the betterment of the standard of living of society encouraged me to take up engineering as a profession.

 # Status